siketyan/gotask/README.md

 ### Running a Task asynchronously

-Using an asynchronous run, it never block the current thread and tasks can be run in parallel.
+Using an asynchronous run, it never blocks the current thread and tasks can be run in parallel.
-`DoAsync` takes a write channel to write the resolved value onto.
+`DoAsync` takes a writable channel to write the resolved value onto.

 ```go
 task := gotask.NewTask(func (ctx context.Context) error {